jlherren/andeo-lunch/README.md

         "dialect": "sqlite",
         "storage": "lunchmoney.db"
       },
-      "port": 3000
+      "port": 3000,
+      "secret": "SOME_RANDOMLY_GENERATED_BASE_64_STRING_WITH_AT_LEAST_256_BITS"
     }

 ## Create tables

-If the database is still empty, the following command will create all tables:
+If the database is still empty, the following command will create all tables and defaults:

     yarn db:init